 Enter these eight travel hacks, which have become our long haul flight plan of attack to help us stay rested, refreshed, and healthy while traveling:

 A long-haul flight is not the time to worry what your seatmate thinks of your in-flight style, so dress comfy and get comfy.
 Pull out your blanket, fluff your travel pillow, and whip out your cashmere eye mask because a girl needs her beauty rest!
 What we've learned?
 Even if you're a sound sleeper an eye mask can be a godsend for, say, when your seatmate decides to flip on the light and use the duration of the flight to read the entire Hunger Games series.

-We know, this sounds like an early 2000s diet tip, but most of the in-flight meals are carb and sodium heavy, which adds up to feeling bloated and just plain crappy when you land.
+We know, this tip sounds like an early 2000s diet ,amtra, but most of the in-flight meals are carb and sodium heavy, which adds up to feeling bloated and just plain crappy.
 So, skip the in-flight snack mix or pasta dinner, and instead go for fruits, veggies, and lots of proteins.
 The best bet is to pack your own meal—a veggie wrap or healthy snacks like cheese, nuts, and lean turkey are our go-tos.

-Since you’re a seasoned traveler, you know the most important flight plan of all—staying hydrated.
+Since you’re a seasoned traveler, you know the most important healthy flying tip of all — staying hydrated.
 We drink a few liters of water the morning of our flight and always bring our own water bottle.
-And if plain water isn't your thing, dress it up by dropping some fruit into your water—the combos of orange and lemon or cucumber and mint are two of our faves.
+And if plain water isn't your thing, dress it up by dropping some fruit into your water — the combos of orange and lemon or cucumber and mint are two of our faves.

 Speaking Of Hydration